|

 PDT at Tastytrade

-Tastytrade focuses on futures and options trading, and these types of trades are often done for short periods.
-But what if you want to day trade?
-You can day trade at Tastytrade, but there are some important rules you should know.
+Tastytrade focuses on futures and options trading, and these products are often traded for short periods.
+But what about day trading?
+You can day trade at Tastytrade,

 America’s Pattern Day-Trading Rule

-Tastytrade is a U.S. company, so it must follow the country’s pattern day trading rule.
-This rule says that any account labeled as a pattern day trader (PDT) must have at least $25,000 in equity.
-The rule is straightforward about what counts as a PDT account:
+Tastytrade is based in the U.S., so it must follow the country’s pattern day trading rule.
+This well-known rule says that any account that qualifies as a PDT account must keep at least $25,000 in equity.
+The rules clearly explain what counts as a PDT account:

-An account that makes 3 or more trades of securities within five trading days.
-Securities include things like stocks, bonds, equity and index options, closed-end funds, and ETFs.
-Futures do not count as securities.
-Also, options on futures don’t count toward the 3-trade limit.
+An account that places 3 or more trades of securities within five market days.
+Securities include products like bonds, stocks, equity and index options, closed-end funds, and ETFs.
+It’s important to note that futures are not considered securities.
+While options on futures are securities, they do not count toward the 3-trade limit.

 An account that uses margin.
-Cash accounts are not considered pattern day trading accounts.
+Cash accounts do not qualify as pattern day-trading accounts.

-Your account must meet all three of these points to be a PDT account.
-If it only meets two, it is not a PDT account and the $25,000 rule does not apply.
+If your account meets all three conditions (it must meet all three), then it is a PDT account.
+If it meets only two conditions, it is not a PDT account, and you do not need to meet the $25,000 rule.

 Free Tastytrade Account